getslash/slash/doc/logging.rst

 .. note:: Available colors are taken from **logbook**.
 Options are "black", "darkred", "darkgreen", "brown", "darkblue", "purple", "teal", "lightgray", "darkgray", "red", "green", "yellow", "blue", "fuchsia", "turquoise", "white"

+.. note:: You can also colorize log fiels by setting the :ref:`conf.log.colorize` configuration variable to ``True``

 Controlling the Log Subdir Template
 -----------------------------------